CloudSantosh/jira_ticket_nginx_gunicorn_flask_application/README.md

-# Deploying a Flask Application on EC2
+# Optimizing Flask Application Delivery: A Comprehensive Guide to Nginx as Web Server and Gunicorn as WSGI Server in a Production Environment

 <br>

 <img src="https://github.com/CloudSantosh/jira_ticket_nginx_gunicorn_flask_application/blob/main/images/app.png" >

-Certainly!
-Below is a step-by-step overview of how Nginx works as a web server and reverse proxy in conjunction with Gunicorn as a WSGI application server to serve a Flask application.
+Nginx works as a web server and reverse proxy in conjunction with Gunicorn as a WSGI application server to serve a Flask application.

 ### 1. **Client Makes a Request:**
    - A user or client makes an HTTP request to your server by entering a URL in their browser or using a tool like `curl` or a webhook provider.